-Using inverse propensity weights ensures that $\hat{\theta}_{0}$ will be unbiased for $\theta^{\star}$, but we must now consider alternative methods to stabilize the variance of the score function, which we will discuss in the next section.
+Using inverse propensity weights ensures that $\hat{\theta}_{0}$ will be unbiased for $\theta^{\star}$, but we must now consider alternative methods to stabilize the variance of the estimator, which we will discuss in the next section.

 \paragraph{MAIPWM-Estimator} As an alternative to \cref{eqn:hat-theta-naive}, we can potentially improve power through the use of a predictive model that we update over time, $f_{t} : \R \times \mathcal{A} \rightarrow \R$. $f_{t}$ is trained on $\mathcal{H}_{t-1}$ (along with potentially other information known to the experimenter a priori before the experiment). $f_{t}$ then takes in $(X_{t},A_{t})$ as an input and outputs an estimate for $ \E\left[ Y_{t} | X_{t},A_{t}\right]$.
 An alternative definition to \cref{eqn:hat-theta-naive} is what we will term the \textbf{misspecified augmented inverse propensity weighted $M$-estimator (MAIPWM-Estimator)}